LCSW, 25 years of experience

 Hello, I am a Licensed Clinical Social Worker.
-I hold Doctoral Degrees in Education, Religious Sciences & Counseling, Master's of Social Work and a Bachelors in Psychology.
-I have 25 years of experience working with children, youth, families, individuals, and veterans helping them address and overcome mental health challenges and the problems that life puts in our path.
-I am also a christian, husband, father, and veteran.
-I enjoy bringing my practical experience, insights and wisdom into the therapeutic relationship in order to help the people I work with.
+I have 25 years of experience working with children, youth, families, individuals, and veterans helping them address and overcome mental health challenges and the difficulties that life puts in our path.
+I am also a Christian, husband, father, and veteran.
+I hold Doctoral Degrees in Education, Religious Sciences & Counseling, a Master's of Social Work, and a Bachelor's in Psychology.
+I enjoy and look forward to bringing practical experience, education, insight and wisdom into the therapeutic relationship in order to help the people I work with overcome challenges and grow in healthy ways.

 The key to a successful therapeutic relationship and positive outcome is building a good relationship.
 This starts with getting to know each other and building trust.
 You can expect me to put 100% of my focus and effort into listening to you and understanding what you have to say about yourself and what you are experiencing.
 After a brief introduction, I will ask you open ended questions and be eager to answer any questions you may have.

-I believe my greatest strength as a therapist is helping others to find their strengths, identify the root cause/s of their challenges, and ultimately overcome the challenges and situations they are experiencing.
+I believe my greatest strength as a therapist is helping others to find their strengths, identify the root cause/s of their challenges, and ultimately overcome the challenges and situations they are experiencing to grow into the person they want to become.

 I love working with people who are looking for change and or answers in all areas of their life.
 If you are feeling there is no hope, feeling lost in who you are, what you are doing, or overwhelmed with challenges life has put in your path, we can work together to get you to a better place.
 If you desire a way forward from the challenges and circumstances you are experiencing, I look forward to working with you!

-My preferred approach to using Cognitive Behavioral Therapy is both Client centered and integrates the utilization of a strengths-based and trauma informed perspective.
-When I am working with my Clients, I seek to integrate one of more of the following therapeutic tools: cognitive restructuring and or reframing, guided discovery, exposure therapy, journaling and or thought recording, relaxation techniques, goal setting, activity scheduling, behavior activation and or modification.
-In my experience, CBT is an evidence-based approach that is effective for a multitude of presenting issues, including anxiety disorders, depression, phobias, PTSD, and more.
+My preferred approach to using Cognitive Behavioral Therapy is Client centered, holistic, and integrates the utilization of a strengths-based and trauma informed perspectives.
+When I am working with my Clients, I seek to integrate one or more of the following therapeutic tools: cognitive restructuring and or reframing, guided discovery, positive psychology, positive mindset building, journaling and or thought recording, relaxation techniques, goal setting, activity scheduling, behavior activation and or modification.
+In addition, a special emphasis is placed on developing a holistic comprehensive self-care routine for all Clients and providing education to Clients as to why self-care is critically important and foundational to personal growth and successful therapeutic outcomes.
+In my experience, CBT is an evidence-based approach that is effective for a multitude of presenting issues, including anxiety disorders, PTSD, depression, phobias and more.
 CBT is a structured, goal-oriented therapy that empowers Clients to take an active role in their healing and or growth process.
 The collaborative nature of CBT fosters a strong therapeutic relationship where the therapist acts as a guide and coach through the process of Client centered and therapeutic change.

-Christian counseling seeks to integrate the wisdom, principals and evidence-based therapeutic practices with both the teachings and principals found in the Bible and in Christian faith.
-This means looking at mental health challenges through a Biblical and Christ centered worldview and understanding how faith can be a source of healing and a foundational strength for my Clients.
-My approach to Christian Counseling integrates evidence-based practices, psychotherapy, psycho-educational components, and a strong emphasis on building a good therapeutic alliance.
-My clinical experience shows scripture and the Client's personal faith is a strength and serves as a foundation for achieving positive therapeutic results and personal goals, and resolving unique challenges.
+Christian counseling seeks to integrate the wisdom, principles and evidence-based therapeutic practices with both the teachings and principles found in the Bible and Christian faith.
+This means looking at mental health challenges through a Biblical and Christ centered worldview and understanding how faith can be a source of healing and a foundational corner stone of strength for my Clients.
+My approach to Christian Counseling integrates evidence-based practices, psychotherapy, psycho-educational components, positive psychology and a strong emphasis on building a healthy therapeutic alliance.
+My clinical experience had demonstrated that scripture and the Client's personal faith, is a strength and serves as a foundation for achieving positive therapeutic results, achieving personal goals, and resolving life's most difficult challenges.